Is Humidifier in Furnace Good or Bad? The Pros & Cons

 1. So easy to control

 With just a remote control, you can effortlessly control your unit without any fuss.
-Experts recommend that the ideal humidity levels should be set between 20 to 50% in winter.
+Experts recommend that the ideal humidity levels should be set between 20 and 50% in the winter.
 This will depend on the outdoor temperature.

-Unlike most of the portable humidifiers where you have to keep on monitoring the humidity levels, with a whole house humidifier you do not need to.
+Unlike most portable humidifiers, where you have to keep monitoring the humidity levels, with a whole-house humidifier, you do not need to.

 Just use your remote control to set your preferred humidity level.
 The whole house humidifier will adjust the moisture accordingly and maintain it at the set level.